 Speaking of which I’m really glad to hear your knees are getting better.
 Mike

-First, I have commented many times that not being in pain is a basic human need along with food, air, water, etc. When any of these needs are unmet the human body’s reaction will be intense.
-This next paragraph is taken from my book.
+First, not being in pain is a basic human need along with food, air, water, etc. When any of these needs are unmet the human body’s reaction will be intense.
 Maslow’s Omission

 The feeling of being trapped was familiar to Viktor Frankel, a famous Jewish psychiatrist who survived WWII concentration camps.
 He wrote a classic book, Man’s Search for Meaning.
 It is striking that in spite of the extreme physical hardships Frankel endured, for him the most difficult part of the ordeal was not knowing if and when it was going to end—which is similar if not identical to what patients in chronic pain experience.”